DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ## Authenticating Users

-We want to be able to register users so they can log in and access secret quotes.
-To do this, we'll create a form for visitors to enter credentials and `POST` data to the API to sign up or log in and receive an [access token](http://jwt.io).
+Users should be able to register so they can log in and access secret quotes.
+We'll create a form for visitors to enter credentials and `POST` data to the API to sign up or log in and receive an [access token](http://jwt.io).
 We also need to handle sign up and login errors as well as save to local storage to persist logins.

-When this step is complete, our app will look like this:
+When this step is complete, our login view will look like this:

 ![Polymer register login app view](file:///Users/kimmaida-auth0/Documents/Auth0/Blog/Polymer/Blog%20Code%20Steps/step%201/screenshot_login.jpg)

 ### Creating the User Credentials Form

 Open `/src/register-login.html`.
 This is our `register-login` element.
-We're going to use some more Polymer elements from the catalog, so let's start by installing [`iron-input`](https://elements.polymer-project.org/elements/iron-input) and [`paper-input`](https://elements.polymer-project.org/elements/paper-input):
+We'll use some more Polymer elements from the catalog, so let's start by installing [`iron-input`](https://elements.polymer-project.org/elements/iron-input) and [`paper-input`](https://elements.polymer-project.org/elements/paper-input):

 ```
 bower install PolymerElements/iron-input PolymerElements/paper-input --save
 ```

-Now we'll import these dependencies.
-We'll also import `iron-ajax`, `paper-button`, and `iron-localstorage`.
+Now we'll import these new dependencies along with `iron-ajax`, `paper-button`, and `iron-localstorage`.
 We don't need to install `iron-localstorage` with Bower because it came packaged with the starter kit.

 > Note: You can check your `/bower_components` directory to see what other Polymer components are automatically installed.